dfcowell/greenhouse/README.md

 # Greenhouse

-Greenhouse is an open-source tool for monitoring and automating the watering of plants.
+Greenhouse is a hobby project for monitoring and automating the watering of plants.
 It consists of an Arduino-based data collector/ hardware controller and a metrics collector implemented in Rust to plot environmental data over time.

 ## Hardware Dependencies